-15 Rocky River is treated as a conventional hydro unit with ponding capability, due to restrictions on its pumping capability.
+$^{15}$ Rocky River is treated as a conventional hydro unit with ponding capability, due to restrictions on its pumping capability.

-Short Duration Long Duration Scenario Base Case Market Facing ESS (1) Non-Market Facing ESS (1) Market Facing ESS (1) Non-Market Facing ESS (1) 5 Summer Mid-Day Peak (Low Renewables) Offline Offline Offline Offline 6 Summer Evening Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6) Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6) 7 Winter Evening Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6) Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6)
+Short Duration Long Duration Scenario Base Case Market Facing ESS (1) Non-Market Facing ESS (1) Market Facing ESS (1) Non-Market Facing ESS (1) 3b Mid-Day Minimum Offline Offline Charging/pumping at the maximum consumption level based Interconnection Rights or historical performance Charging/pumping at the maximum consumption level based Interconnection Rights or historical performance 4 Summer Mid-Day Peak (High Renewables) Co-located ESS (2) - Charging/pumping at the maximum consumption level based Interconnection Rights or historical performance Stand-alone ESS- Offline Charging/pumping at the maximum consumption level based Interconnection Rights or historical performance Co-located ESS (2) - Charging/pumping at the maximum consumption level based Interconnection Rights or historical performance Stand-alone ESS- Offline Charging/pumping at the maximum consumption level based Interconnection Rights or historical performance 5 Summer Evening Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6) Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6) 6 Winter Peak Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6) Discharging/generating at the lower of Winter NRC, or (MWh used to determine FCM Qualification, or nameplate MWh for energy-only resources, divided by 6) Discharging/generating at the lower of Winter NRC, or (Nameplate MWh, divided by 6)

-(1) Details on maximum real power output can be found in Table 2-6 Maximum Real Power Ratings for Generation in Planning Studies, which varies by load level and study type.
+- (1) Details on maximum real power output can be found in Table 2-6 Maximum Real Power Ratings for Generation in Planning Studies, which varies by load level and study type. - (2) A co-located ESS is a solar PV generator plus battery ESS